vrperceptionstudy/vrperceptionstudy.github.io/index.md

 2. Watch a short (2min 30sec) instructions video to understand the tasks.
 3. Download a lightweight application to your Windows computer or Oculus Quest.
 4. **[For Oculus Quest users only.]** You can either use your Quest in [Link mode](https://www.oculus.com/blog/play-rift-content-on-quest-with-oculus-link-available-now-in-beta/) as a standard Windows device (recommended), or you need to [enable developer mode](https://uploadvr.com/how-to-sideload-apps-oculus-go/) on it.
 5. Run the study.
 It should take about 15 minutes.
+Please make sure that you're connected to the internet while running the study.
 6. Finish the short (_actually_ short, we promise) survey in the form in (1).

 ### That's cool and all, but what's in it for me?